Specific and sensitive biosensor ligands in just 4 weeks

 Biosensors are analytical devices used to detect the presence or concentration of a biological analyte, such as a biomolecule, a biological structure, or a microorganism.
 Each biosensor is composed of three elements: a recognition element that binds to the analyte and produces a signal, a signal transducer, and a reader device that convert a biological response into an electrical signal.

 Optimers are proven to be compatible with many well-established biosensor techniques for the detection and monitoring of interactions, including surface plasmon resonance (SPR), bio-layer interferometry (BLI), and isothermal titration calorimetry (ITC).
 As part of these biosensor platforms, Optimers form powerful tools for basic research, diagnostic assays and the analysis and monitoring of drug discovery and development.

 - Highly specific biosensors due to specific target binding of Optimers

-- Increased biosensor sensitivity due to the small size of Optimers interactions occur closer to the sensor and a higher packing density is achieved on the biosensor surface
+- Increased biosensor sensitivity due to the small size of Optimers interactions occur closer to the sensor

 Using Optimer selection technology, highly selective biosensor assays were developed for SARS-CoV-2.
 Optimers were selected for the SARS-CoV-2 S1 protein and showed no interaction with the highly homologous coronavirus S1 proteins within a complex human saliva matrix.